returntrip444/Project13/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the _____ machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_
+- _TODO: My Personal IP

 Machines within the network can only be accessed by _____.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- _TODO: JumpBox-Provisioner
 A summary of the access policies in place can be found in the table below.

 | Name     | Publicly Accessible | Allowed IP Addresses |